Banning Media

-Governments once routinely banned controversial content in books and other media.
-They undertook this freedom restricting measure in order to protect people from immoral content.
+Governments once routinely banned controversial content in books and films because they felt it was their job to protect citizens from immoral content.
 I recall the book Catcher in the Rye being banned from libraries in the 50s.
-By the time I read the book in the 80s, it had been upgraded to required reading.
-Big change.
-In class, we discussed why the book had been banned and the controversy surrounding the story.
+When I read the book in the 80s, they upgraded it to required reading.

-Of course, by the 80s, the controversial subjects contained within Catcher in the Rye were considered tame.
-Now, governments in the free world no longer ban material.
-There are some exceptions including overtly slanderous material (the courts allow the affected parties to sue,) dangerous material like explosives manuals (this material is still protected under free speech,) and immoral content (which may be legally purchased over the age of 18.)
+Starting in the 50s, governments have mellowed out, and it is now rare that media is banned.
+There are some exceptions, including overtly slanderous material (the courts allow the affected parties to sue), dangerous material like explosives manuals (this is still protected under free speech), and immoral content (which may be legally purchased over the age of 18).

-Authors, screenwriters and online personalities constantly push the controversial envelope.
-Their efforts allow them to gain attention, money, fame or interest.
+Authors, screenwriters, and online personalities constantly push the controversial envelope, which gains attention, money, and fame.
 This drive to open new moral ground forces restrictions to be lifted and opens new story horizons.
 For example, alternative relationships are now an open topic.
-However, this revised boundary has resulted in deplorable content freely entering our lives.
-Is this a livable tradeoff?
-I suppose.
-However, I would like there to be some restrictions.
-For example, the “F word” is routinely used on broadcast television.
-As a parent, I would prefer this not to be the case.

 My works do contain some controversy.
-This includes torture, murder, pain, revenge, and an underage relationship.
-In my mind, I proceeded with dignity balanced with a good story.
-Of course, some people would prefer my content to be restricted.
-My counter-argument is, “Geeze, my material is so tame compared to what else is out there.
+This includes torture, murder, revenge, and an underage relationship.
+In my mind, I proceeded with dignity, but I still pushed the envelope.
+Of course, some people would prefer my content to be restricted, but my counter-argument is, “Geeze, my material is so tame compared to what else is out there.
 Get a life.”

-I am about to start writing my next book, Cable Pairs the sequel to Cable Ties (which should be on Amazon in six months.)
-This book will contain a very controversial topic.
-It is so controversial that almost every nation including America has taken steps to ban it.
-Of course, free world governments have not officially banned this topic.
-However, many groups actively discourage every aspect.
+I have recently finished my sixth book, Cable Pairs, the sequel to Cable Ties (which should be on Amazon in six months).
+This book almost contained a very controversial topic.
+It is so controversial that nearly every nation, including America, has taken drastic steps to ban it.

-My protagonist will be directly controlled by the Chinese government.
+My book is a spy novel, and my villain is a puppet of the Chinese government.
 Umm.
 Wait a minute.
-This is America and we have freedom of speech.
-Not that big of a deal to make China the bad guy.
+This is America, and we have freedom of speech.
+It’s not that big of a deal to have a Chinese bad guy.
 How about the movie The Last Emperor?
-It took a stab at the early bad acts by the Chinese government.
-True, this movie did cast a negative tone.
-Of course, that movie could never be made today and I bet you have not recently seen that movie on television.
+It took a stab at the early bad acts of the Chinese government.
+This movie cast a negative tone, but it came out years ago.

-Why?
-It’s a tame historical movie.
 There must be other new movies that reveal the dark underbelly of the Chinese government.
-Actually, popular movies, books, and other media don’t often explore that topic.
-Over the last few years, a quiet change has occurred overall media.
-The Chinese Communist Party has actively been censoring this topic to promote a positive message.
+This is not the case because The Chinese Communist Party is actively censoring controversial media to promote a positive message.
+How is this accomplished?

-In America, the two largest movie theaters chains are now owned by Chinese companies.
-These theaters refuse to show movies that cast a negative light on the Chinese government.
-For example, before allowing Red Dawn 2, the movie studio had to do several re-shoots, and digital edits to change the attacking nation from China to North Korea.
+In America, (I do not know about the rest of the world), the two largest movie theater chains are now owned by Chinese companies.
+These theaters refuse to show movies that negatively impact the Chinese government.
+For example, before allowing Red Dawn Two, the movie studio had to do several re-shoots and digital edits to change the attacking nation from China to North Korea.
 Several newspapers, media outlets, publishing houses, websites, and magazines also are owned by Chinese companies.

 Is this fair?
-After all, we often see movies and books that take a hard poke at our governments.
+After all, we often see movies and books that take a hard poke at the American government.
 For example, the recent movie W slammed George W Bush.
-While I did not care for that particular movie, it did successfully explore the topic.
-Before and after the movie, there were no discussions about banning/censoring/removing content from the movie.
+While I did not care about that movie, it successfully explored the topic.
+Also, before and after the movie, there were no discussions about the government banning, censoring, or removing content from the movie.

-In my opinion, every subject has positives and negatives.
-It is the job of consumers to probe these subjects.
-Discussion brings change, enlightenment, and good story.
+Every subject has positives and negatives, and it is the consumer’s job to determine what they appreciate.
+Discussion brings change, enlightenment, and a good story.
 Of course, this can lead to unintended consequences and pain.
 However, a great man (the Dred Pirate Roberts) once said, “Life is pain.
 Anyone who says differently is selling something.”
-A lot of wisdom in those words.
+There is a lot of wisdom in those words.

 You’re the best -Bill